YunoHost/doc/packaging_apps_virtualbox.md

 ## Installing VirtualBox

-From a GNU Linux system, simply install the `virtualbox-qt` package.
+From a GNU/Linux system, simply install the `virtualbox-qt` package.
 From a Windows or macOS machine, you'd have to refer to the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads) to fetch the appropriate installation package.
 The virtualbox package is deprecated since Debian 9, a `.deb` installation package is available on the abovementioned referenced page.

 Whatever your system, there should be no need to install the extension pack or the guest addons.